charlierobertsuk/hot-beans-website/README.md

 ## School IT Coursework Project

 ### Project Overview
-This repository contains the coursework submission for an IT web development project.
+This repository contains the coursework submission for my IT web development project.
 The website represents "Hot Beans Web Development," a fictional web development company that showcases their team, services, job opportunities, and more.

 ### Live Website
 The project is hosted and can be viewed at: